SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Because Robot uses domain-specific language, you can create your own custom keywords specific to your project's needs.
 This example shows how to move the creation of a test ``Contact`` into a keyword, which can then be used as a setup in multiple tests.

-Test cases and keywords has the concept of settings specified by square brackets.
-This is how Robot knows you're not referring to keyword but rather a test case setting.
-So test cases can have their own individual setups, teardowns, documentation, returns.

 .. code-block:: robotframework

    *** Settings ***